SteyaertJamainFrigge/winkelkassa/README.md

 ### opening the project with netbeans
 1. double click on the netbeans icon that was created by instal wizard

-2. go to tools -> plugin -> available plugins and search for "gradle" and "git toolbar"
+2. go to tools -> plugin -> available plugins and search for "gradle" or "gradle support"? and "git toolbar"

 3. install these plugins (git toolbar is optional)

 4. go to File -> open project and navigate to your cloned project

+** When activating Gradle Support requires full Jave JDK 1.8.0.201<br />
+** Install Java 1.8.0.201 (forgot how I did it... just search internet... ;-)<br /> ** alter netbeans.conf -> point "netbeans_jdkhome" to the proper location <br />
+netbeans_jdkhome="/usr/lib/jvm/java-8-oracle/"

 ## configure DB